ESG Litigation Guide

 The most important chapters from the Environmental Protection Act:

-• reporting, registration and measurement obligations (chapter 12)
+• reporting, registration and measurement obligations (chapter 12); and

 This Act for instance requires companies to have permits when conducting projects that might affect the environment.